ShahidDS/game-time-tracker/README.md

 # 🎮 Game Time Tracker

-A full-stack application that allows users to track their gaming sessions and compare statistics with other players.
+A full-stack application that allows users to play games, track their progress and compare statistics with other players.

 ## 🚀 Features

-- **Track Play Time**: Start and stop timers for different games
+- **Track Play Time**: Use a timer to track time for different games
-- **Player Statistics**: View your total play time per game
+- **Player Statistics**: Diiferent graph and chart shows play statistics based on daily and weekly data
-- **Global Leaderboard**: Compare your stats with other players
+- **Leaderboard**: Compare stattistics with other players
-- **Session History**: See all your previous gaming sessions
-- **Real-time Updates**: Live statistics and session tracking

 ## 🛠 Tech Stack

 - **Frontend**: React + TypeScript + Vite
 - **Backend**: Express + TypeScript + Node.js
 - **Database**: PostgreSQL
-- **Containerization**: Docker + Docker Compose

-## 📁 Project Structure
-# game-time-tracker

----

 ## 🗃️ ER Diagram
 The database of four tables: